mcells/Arduino-FOC-drivers/src/utilities/MultiFilter/README.md

 - Band-Pass: `getBp(float x)`
 - Notch: `getNotch(float x)`

-These functions take an input value (`x`) and update the filter state accordingly before returning the filtered output.
+These functions (and the `operator()`) take an input value (`x`) and update the filter state accordingly before returning the filtered output.
+Optionally, they all take a second parameter (`float dt`) to manually set the time difference since the last update.
+This way, the filter works more accurately if the timestep is known or shared between all calculations in a loop.

 ## Example